 Give graph visualization a go

-These techniques set you on the right path towards building the graph visualization application your users need.
+These techniques set you on the right path towards building the graph visualization online app your users need.
 In part 3 we’ll take a closer look at some tips and tricks to enhance your visual styling.

-If you’re keen to get started on your first graph visualization application already, request a free trial.
+If you’re keen to get started designing your best graph visualization app, request a free trial.